Resource Directory /

 For questions, contact the HAP Foundation at (312) 741-1283 or info@thehapfoundation.org.

 The official site of the Hearing Improvement Kids Endowment Fund, Inc. (HIKE).
-The purpose of the fund is to provide hearing devices for children with hearing losses between the ages of newborn and 20 years whose parents are unable to meet this special need financially.
+The Hike Fund provides hearing devices for children with hearing loss aged newborn to 20 years whose parents are unable to meet this special need financially.